Oneledger/protocol/README.md

 #### Install

-First clone the repository for the OneLedger Protocol:
+First clone the repository for the OneLedger Protocol (pick any folder and clone it here):

 ```
-$ mkdir ~/oneledger_protocol
-$ cd oneledger_protocol
 $ git clone github.com/Oneledger/protocol
 ```

 Install the required dependencies:

 ```
-$ cd ~/oneledger_protocol/protocol/node
+$ cd ./protocol
 $ make install
 ```

-General scripts for running the OneLedger Protocol are inside `./protocol/node/scripts`
+General scripts for running the OneLedger Protocol are inside `./protocol/scripts`

 ### Make Targets

 If everything is set up properly, you can begin testing the OneLedger Protocol with the `make` targets provided.
-Run the following scripts from inside the `./protocol/node/` directory:
+Run the following scripts inside the `./protocol/` directory:

 | Target | Description |
 | --- | --- |